Richard Neal: Retirement planning

 Neal introduced the bipartisan SECURE Act of 2019, which contained a number of provisions to expand access to retirement planning options and encourage employers to set up retirement plans for workers.
 The bill, originally introduced in late March 2019, became law in December 2019 as part of the fiscal year 2020 federal appropriations bill.

+Ukraine

+In 2023, Neal was among 49 Democrats to break with President Joe Biden, by voting for a ban on cluster munitions to Ukraine.

 Abortion

 Representing a relatively Catholic district, Neal has a more conservative record on abortion than other representatives from Massachusetts.
 He said in 2010, "I have always opposed taxpayer funding of abortion.
 I'd keep Roe v.
 Wade and restrict it.
 I've always thought: keep abortion, with restrictions for late-term abortion.
 [Given] the voting pattern I have, both sides would say I'm mixed, and guess what?
 That's where the American people are."
 He voted for the Partial-Birth Abortion Ban Act of 2003, which made the intact dilation and extraction abortion procedure illegal in most cases.
 During debate on the House health care reform bill, he voted in favor of the Stupak–Pitts Amendment to restrict government funding of abortion.
 In 2021 Neal was listed as an original co-sponsor of the Women's Health Protection Act.